-The Organization has entered into commitments for its food and beverage operations under multiple year agreement ending on various dates to September 2021.
-Minimum payments under these arrangements are \$5,000.
+The Organization has entered into commitments for its food and beverage operations under multiple year agreement ending on various dates to November 2024.
+Minimum payments under these arrangements are \$9,000.

-In the current year the Organization has entered into a 3 year license agreement, covering the period August 1, 2020 to July 31, 2023, for the provision of services related to a virtual clubs College community.
-The Organization has committed to costs estimated at \$24,000 per year over the next two years.
+In the prior year the Organization entered into a 3 year license agreement, covering the period August 1, 2020 to July 31, 2023, for the provision of services related to a virtual clubs College community.
+The Organization has committed to costs estimated at \$27,000 to the end of the term of the agreement.